-The Light Cahill mayflies are part of the Heptageniidae family.
+The Light Cahill mayflies are part of the Heptageniidae mayfly family.
 Although they are quite common on many northern Wisconsin trout streams, identifying their exact genus and species can be fairly difficult.
-Light Cahills use to all fall under the Stenonema genus.
+Light Cahills used to be categorized under the Stenonema genus.
 Today, entomologists have split them into two newer genera Stenacron and Maccaffertium.
-Fly fishing books, like Hatches, referred to Light Cahills as Stenonema, which can be confusing when using older books for a reference.
+Many older fly fishing books refer to Light Cahills as Stenonema, which can be confusing.

 Light Cahill nymphs are part of the "clinging group" of mayfly nymphs.
-They have flat bodies and thick, stocky legs.
-The nymphs can be found in many different partsof a freestone stream, not just the faster rock stretches.
+They have flatten heads and abdomens, and stocky legs.
+The nymphs can be found in many different parts of a freestone stream, not just the faster rock stretches.
 The Light Cahill nymphs look very much like the March Brown nymphs (Maccaffertium vicarium), except they are smaller in size.
-A hare's ear nymph can be a good imitation for the nymphs.
+A hare's ear nymph pattern can be a good imitation for imitating the nymphs.

-The duns generally hatch sporatically all day long making them less of a target for the trout.
-Although, isolated locally heavy emergence can occur in some of the Light Cahill species.
-When they do emerge in the open waters they generally ride the surface for quite some time while drying their wings.
+The Light Cahill duns generally hatch sporadically all day long making them less of a target for hungry trout.
+Although, isolated heavy emergence may occur in some of the species.
+When they do emerge in the open waters they generally drift on the surface for quite some time while drying their wings.
 This can make them an easy meal for hungry trout.
-Many times they are emerging along with other mayflies that are more concentrated and more desireable meals for the trout.
-These complex hatches can be hard to read which insect and what stage the trout prefer.
-The classic Light Cahill dry fly pattern or a creamy, white comparadun can be a good pattern for imitating the sporatica hatching duns.
+Often the duns are emerging along with other caddisfly and mayfly species that are more concentrated and make a more desirable meal for the trout.
+These complex hatches can be difficult to determine which insect and what stage the trout are feeding on.
+The classic Light Cahill dry fly pattern or a creamy, white comparadun can be a good pattern for imitating the sporadic hatching Light Cahill duns.

-Spinner falls are generally at night fall and can be very concentrated.
-When they finally drop to the water a spent hackle wing Light Cahill pattern can be deadly.
+Spinner falls are generally occur at nightfall and can be very concentrated.
+When the Light Cahill spinners finally drop onto the water a spent wing Light Cahill pattern can be deadly.
 Look for the spinner falls over the riffled waters and faster runs.

-The two photos below are Maccaffertium modestum female duns from a northern Wisconsin trout stream.
+The two photos below I guess are Maccaffertium modestum female duns from a northern Wisconsin trout stream.
 Captured in June.
 They are about a size #12.

 Below is a Stenacron interpunctatum, Yellow Sally.
-It has yellow wings and an orangish colored body and is about a size #12 dryfly.
+It has yellowish wings and an orangish colored body and is about a size #12 dryfly.

 The comparadun makes a very effective Light Cahill pattern in size #12 and #14.